-The most common types of bugs that one can find inside their home are house flies, mosquitos, vinegar flies (often mistakenly called fruit flies), and of course, the ever-popular and irritating gnats.
-Most of these insects are merely a nuisance but some, mosquitoes, for example, can cause harm to humans if they happen to carry any sort of disease.
-With all of them, it’s best to root out the source and get rid of them right away.
+The most common types of bugs that one can find inside their home are house flies, mosquitos, vinegar flies (often mistakenly called fruit flies), and of course, the common gnat.
+Most of these insects are merely a nuisance, but some such as mosquitoes can cause bodily harm if they're carrying diseases.
+With all of them, it’s best to root out the source, and get rid of them right away.

 What are the best indoor fly sprays?

-Indoor fly sprays are divided into two categories: aerosol and non-aerosol sprays.
+There are two types of indoor fly sprays: aerosol and non-aerosol sprays.
 Aerosols, which can sometimes contain toxic ingredients that are bad for the environment, deliver propellants in a steady aerosol spray.
 Non-aerosol ones are typically a bit greener, but require a more direct application and usually have a trigger mechanism of some sort.